tombagley/country_comparison_analysis/README.md

 # Country Comparison Analysis

 **Overview**
 The Country Comparison Project is a data analysis and visualization tool that explores economic and social indicators across countries, with a focus on metrics such as healthcare expenditure, unemployment rate, and inflation rate over time.
 This project aims to provide insights into how various global events (e.g., COVID-19, financial crises) have influenced these indicators.
 The interactive map visualization allows users to explore trends across different years and events.
+This project was coloaborated on with Daphine Nyangena, Karina Ahumada, Jana Naum, and Dimitry Jean-Noel.

 **Project Structure**